unitycontainer/documentation/articles/adding_unity.md

 Install-Package Unity.Container
 ```

-If you wish to use [Floating version references](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#floating-versions) it is recommended to lock in the minor and major versions and only allow patch version to slide:
+If you wish to use [Floating Version references](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#floating-versions) it is recommended to lock in the minor and major versions and only allow patch version to slide:

 ```
 <PackageReference Include="Unity.Container" Version="5.9.*" />
 ```
-doing so will guarantee that no breaking changes caught you of guard.
+doing so will guarantee that no breaking change caught you of guard.